vexip-ui/vexip-ui/docs/en-US/component/split.md

 :::

-:::demo split/full
+:::demo split/vertical

-### Full Screen Pane
+### Vertical Split

-Add the `can-full` attribute to enable the full screen function of the panel, and click the button in the middle of the handle to switch the full screen.
+Add `vertical` to enable top-bottom splitting.
+At this time, the `left` slot is the top pane content, and the `right` slot is the bottom pane content.

 :::